Vision-CAIR/artemis-v2/README.md

 NOTE: `get_scores.py` has more metrics, have fun trying them out.

 Finally, you can use `neural_speaker/sat/visualizations.ipynb` to get the plots used in the paper.
 You can also use it to visualize the captions and some attention maps over the input images.
-We also decided to leave the original analysis notebooks from ArtEmis 1.0 under `neural_speaker/sat/artemis/notebooks/` because they are very useful and can help gain useful insights.
+We also decided to leave the original analysis notebooks from ArtEmis 1.0 under `neural_speaker/sat/artemis/notebooks/` because they are very rich and can help gain useful insights.

 ## Meshed Memory Transformer